Andrias Eriksen

-Andrias Høgnason Eriksen (born 22 February 1994) is a retired Faroese footballer who played as a defender for B36 Tórshavn and the Faroe Islands national team.
+Andrias Høgnason Eriksen (born 22 February 1994) is a Faroese retired footballer who played as a defender for B36 Tórshavn and the Faroe Islands national team.

 Career

 Eriksen made his international debut for Faroe Islands on 8 September 2019 in a UEFA Euro 2020 qualifying match against Spain, which finished as a 0–4 away loss.

 In June 2024 Andrias Eriksen retired from football because of cronical injuries.